Projector Throw Distance Calculator

 Why Throw Distance Matters

 When building a home theater or setting up a conference room, the distance between your projector and the screen is a critical measurement.
 Projectors are designed with specific throw ratios that determine how far back they must sit to produce a given image size.
 Setting the projector too close results in a smaller image, while placing it too far away can make the picture spill outside the screen or appear dim.
 The Projector Throw Distance Calculator takes the guesswork out of setup by letting you plug in your projector’s throw ratio along with your desired screen size.
-The tool instantly estimates the optimal distance so you can position your projector perfectly on the first try.
+The tool instantly estimates the optimal distance so you can position your projector more confidently on the first try.

 How to Use the Calculator